-- 2. In the Export Data dialog box, click the Export dropdown arrow and click Selected features (to export only the selected parcels). - 3.
-Save the selected features in the airport geodatabase as a feature class called parcels\sel.
-Type the path as shown below, substituting the install location of the tutorial data on your system.
+- 2. On the Export Data dialog box, click the Export dropdown arrow and click Selected features (to export only the selected parcels). - 3.
+Save the selected features in the airport geodatabase as a feature class called parcels_sel.
+Type the path as shown below, substituting the installation location of the tutorial data on your system.
 (The default installation path for the geodatabase is C:\ArcGIS\ArcTutor\Map\airport.gdb.)

 - 4. Click OK.
 ArcMap exports the parcels to a new feature class in the airport geodatabase. - 5.
 Click Yes when prompted to add the exported data as a new layer on the map.
 The new layer contains only the selected parcels. - 6.
-Right-click the original parcels layer, point to Selection, then click Clear Selected Features.
+Click the Clear Selected Features button on the Tools toolbar.

 7. The new layer is displayed on top of the other layers.
-To see the noise contour and airport area, click parcels\sel in the table of contents and drag it down until the bar is above parcels.
+To see the noise contour and airport area, click parcels_sel in the table of contents and drag it down until the bar is above parcels.
 Then release the mouse button.